jmfa/scRNA-phylogenies/4.ReadCountsNormalization/README.md

 ## Step 5: Read counts transformation

-For all datasets analyzed in our study, the raw single-cell expression profiles were retrieved from the Gene Expression Omnibus (GEO), such as dataset GSE75688.
+For all datasets analyzed in our study, the raw single-cell expression profiles were retrieved from the Gene Expression Omnibus (GEO) (e.g., GSE75688).
 The expression data is typically provided in a matrix format, where rows represent genes and columns represent individual samples.
 Below is an example of what the input matrices may look like:

 ```bash
 head BC01-Samples